GLOBAL MARKETS-Stocks, oil fall further on virus, U.S. election angst | Business

 GLOBAL MARKETS-Stocks, oil fall further on virus, U.S. election angst

-Underwhelming outlooks and results from some of Wall Street's largest companies further soured the mood and dragged U.S. stocks lower.
-The S&P 500 was on track for its largest weekly drop since March and its second-consecutive monthly decline.
+Underwhelming outlooks and results from some of Wall Street's largest companies including Apple and Facebook further soured the mood and dragged U.S. stocks lower.
+The S&P 500 was on track for its largest weekly drop since March and its second consecutive monthly decline.
 "There is a big sell-off in those big tech names because they didn't live up to the hype and people are really worried about next week's election," said Kim Forrest, chief investment officer at Bokeh Capital Partners in Pittsburgh.

 - READ MORE ON: